-In the V semester, students will focus primarily on Design project combining concepts learnt in Engineering clinics I and II
+In the V semester, students will focus primarily on Design and developing a prototype combining concepts learnt in Engineering clinics III and IV

 - 1. Practical based learning carrying credits. - 2.
 Multi-disciplinary/ Multi-focus group of 5-6 students. - 3.
-Groups can select to work on a specific tasks, or projects related to real world problems.

-4. Each group has a faculty coordinator/Instructor who will guide/evaluate the overall group as well as individual students.

-5. The students have to display their model in the 'Engineering Clinics Expo' at the end of semester.
+Groups can select to work on a specific tasks, or projects related to real world problems. - 4.
+Each group has a faculty coordinator/Instructor who will guide/evaluate the overall group as well as individual students. - 5.
+The students have to display their model in the 'Engineering Clinics Expo' at the end of semester.